 I applied online.
 The process took a week.
-I interviewed at BayCare Health System (Saint Petersburg, FL) in July 2015.
+I interviewed at BayCare Health System in April 2017.

 I am currently going through the interview process and came here to get information.
 I struggled finding anything on this particular position and because of that, I thought it'll be nice of me to share my experience for others applying for the Social Services Specialist I position.